Bedrock-OSS/bedrock-wiki/docs/meta/scripting-editor-qna.md

 -   **A**: Right now, we try to keep a level of insulation around what comes in add-ons (.mcaddons, stuff from marketplace) etc. and so likely there won't be a capability any time soon for that for script that comes in those sources - i.e., within the game.
     (unless we can think of a clever way to keep it isolated.)
 Maybe as with browsers there could be some form of isolated indexed storage, but with dynamic properties (especially now with fewer limits) I might expect other folks will probably do a good wrapper.

 Dedicated server is a bit more of a playground there - it's where we have more stuff like server/net.
-I could see us adding disk access or other passthroughs there.. but, I don't think it's the top priority so probably won't see things in the short or medium term; (especially since there kinda-is a way to connect out with server/net)
+I could see us adding disk access or other passthrough there.. but, I don't think it's the top priority so probably won't see things in the short or medium term; (especially since there kinda-is a way to connect out with server/net)

 ## Forms